The norm for any serious player is a mechanical keyboard.

-The cleaning procedure is rather straightforward, but it can be a little overwhelming if you have never done it before.
+The cleaning procedure is rather straightforward but can be a little overwhelming if you have never done it before.

 To protect the aesthetic appeal of your costly mechanical keyboard, make sure to follow all the cleaning/maintenance procedures step-by-step.

-Please Note: To prevent inadvertent key presses, placing the cable, among other things, it is advised that you detach the keyboard every time you are preparing to undertake any kind of cleaning.
+Please Note: To prevent inadvertent key presses and placing the cable, among other things, it is advised that you detach the keyboard every time you are preparing to undertake any kind of cleaning.